tonyhutter/zfs-buildbot/README.md

 reliably accomplished by using a new instance for every test run.

-Once you've settled on the type of worker add a line to the `c['workers']` array in the BUILDSLAVES section of the `master.cfg`.
+Once you've settled on the type of worker add a line to the `c['workers']` array in the BUILDWORKERS section of the `master.cfg`.
 Use the functions `ZFSEC2BuildWorker`, `ZFSEC2TestWorker`, or `ZFSEC2BuildWorker` as appropriate.

 * ZFSEC2BuildWorker(name, ami) - Takes a user defined `name` and available